-Arapahoe/Douglas Works! will utilize PAIRIN, to track customer referrals and program activities.
+Arapahoe/Douglas Works! will utilize the state's employment matching website system for job seekers and employers, PAIRIN, currently called, Connecting Colorado, to track customer referrals and program activities.
 Additional tracking, when required, is stored through other databases, as necessary and appropriate.